xraver/mercedes_me_api/info.md

    - [Vehicle Status](https://developer.mercedes-benz.com/products/vehicle_status)

 Note: the APIs described above do not require any subscription in case you use them with your own car associated with the Mercedes me Account.
+Note2: not all sensors may be available in your own car.
-Note2: only one car is supported for the moment.
+Note3: only one car is supported for the moment.

 ## Open Points
 - Complete OAUTH2 Authentication & Get the First Token